 The mission of PolicyLab at Children’s Hospital of Philadelphia (CHOP) is to achieve optimal child health and well-being by informing program and policy changes through interdisciplinary research.
 PolicyLab is a Center of Emphasis within Children’s Hospital of Philadelphia Research Institute, one of the largest pediatric research institutes in the country.

 At PolicyLab, our experience caring for children and families informs our 'evidence to action' approach to improving children's health.

-We develop and implement evidence-based solutions that are responsive to community needs and relevant to policy priorities.
-We collaborate with practitioners, families, and policymakers throughout the research process because we know we can not achieve improved child health outcomes by ourselves.
+Founded in 2008, we research, develop and implement evidence-based solutions that are responsive to community needs and relevant to child health policy priorities.
+We collaborate with practitioners, families and policymakers throughout the research process because we know we cannot achieve improved child health outcomes by ourselves.
 And since research articles on their own are unlikely to produce change, we have a dedicated team of communications and policy professionals who work with our researchers to translate their work for a broad array of program and policy audiences with a focus on providing community leaders, stakeholders, and decision-makers with the critical guidance, tools, and technical assistance needed to build capacity for high-quality care.